 A couple years ago, I wrote a post titled Do We Need a Functional Definition for Mechanical Design?
 At the time, I had started to really dig into design and development for electronics, electrical systems, embedded software, and broader systems.
 I was struck, albeit slowly, by the contrast in design between these domains and mechanical engineering.
 Each of these other disciplines explicitly defined their intent in a schematic, model or Requirements-Functions-Logical-Physical (RFLP) model.
 Each defined their design functionally first before detailing the physical implementation.

 In contrast, designs are almost never functionally defined in mechanical design.
 You might have requirements.
 You might have a sketch of the concept.
-The next step, however, is often to sit down a start modeling in 3D.
+The next step, however, is often to sit down and start modeling in 3D.
 Where’s the functional definition?
 Where’s the thing that describes the functions the design must fulfill without prescribing the engineering solution?
 Well, its often in an engineer’s head.
 It’s almost never documented anywhere.

 Generative Design Requires Functional Definitions